CMPSC403-AlleghenyCollege-Fall2021/lab02/README.md

 ## Assignment Specification

 In this lab you will continue with the assembly exploration, specifically by learning how to crack passwords by inspecting assembly code.
-You are then invited to explore the concept of buffer overflows by completing a TryHackMe room connected to this topic.
-Then, you are invited to reflect on your experiences in a Markdown file given in this repository.
+You are then invited to explore the concept of buffer overflows by completing a TryHackMe room connected to this topic and to design your own buffer overflow exploitation example.
+Finally, you are invited to reflect on your experiences in a Markdown file given in this repository.

 1. Lab 2.1: [Assembly CrackMe Challenge]()
 2. Lab 2.2: [Buffer Overflow Walkthrough]()